-(b) Except as otherwise provided in Sections 803 and 804, if a party is in breach of contract, whether or not the breach is material, the aggrieved party has the remedies provided in the agreement or this [Act], but the aggrieved party shall continue to comply with any contractual use terms with respect to information or copies received from the other party which have not been returned or are not returnable to the other party.
+(b) Except as otherwise provided in Sections 803 and 804, if a party is in breach of contract, whether or not the breach is material, the aggrieved party has the remedies provided in the agreement or this [Act], but the aggrieved party shall continue to comply with any restrictions in contractual use terms with respect to information or copies received from the other party and the contractual use terms do not apply to information or copies properly received or obtained from another source.

-(c) Rescission or a claim for rescission of the contract, or refusal or return of the information, does not preclude and is not inconsistent with a claim for damages or other remedy.
+(c) Rescission or a claim for rescission of the contract, or refusal of the information, does not preclude and is not inconsistent with a claim for damages or other remedy.